 The Kent State Truth Tribunal opened its doors in Kent, Ohio on the 40th anniversary to record the personal narratives, or testimonials, of original 1970 Kent State witnesses and participants.
-Michael Moore streamed the Truth Tribunal testimonials on his website over the first four days of May 2010, also livecasted the tribunals held at Kent, Ohio, San Francisco and New York.
+Michael Moore streamed the Truth Tribunal testimonials on his website over the first four days of May 2010, livecasting the tribunals held at Kent, Ohio, San Francisco and New York City.

 "50 years after the Kent State killings, justice still has not been served.
 The Kent State Truth Tribunal brings us closer to that goal by sharing first-hand accounts with the public.
 I am grateful for their efforts and hopeful that some day the truth will come out."

 --- Michael Moore

 On a mission to uncover and honor the truth at Kent State and to begin setting the Kent State massacre record straight, Emily Kunstler and Laurel Krause organized three Truth Tribunals.
 In 2010 at pop-up shoots, the Truth Tribunal filmed, honored and collected the first-person narratives of more than 70 original witnesses and participants of the May 4, 1970 Kent State massacre.

 Award-winning filmmaker Emily Kunstler, daughter of civil rights attorney William Kunstler, in her intelligent, empathic and evocative interviews galvanizes the more than 70 extraordinary testimonials of original Kent State participants and witnesses.

 The Truth Tribunal honors those whose lives have been directly affected by the killings and also marks the importance of Kent State as an influential chapter in the history of protest, democracy, civil rights and public security in the United States.

 The photograph "Closer view of crowd gathered into a group"